HazyResearch/fonduer/docs/user/getting_started.rst

 .. tip::
-  For the Python dependencies, we recommend using a virtualenv_, which will allow you to install Fonduer and it's python dependencies in a isolated Python environment.
+  For the Python dependencies, we recommend using a virtualenv_, which will allow you to install Fonduer and its python dependencies in an isolated Python environment.
 Once you have virtualenv installed, you can create a Python 3 virtual environment as follows.::